f5vmr/svxlink_raspberry/README.md

 The script will now update the software.
 You will be required to add the callsign of the node prior to the compilation of the software so watch for the prompt.

+At the end of the script the running configuration will be compiled with the given callsign.
+Then the fun begins.

 Everything introduced here is from the original presentation by Tobias SM0SVX, modified slightly with some additional modules from DL1HRC.